 - Exterior and interior damage to your car and to other vehicles involved in the crash

 Try to show the license plates/other visual identification of the vehicles and their positions in relation to one another.
 You should take as many photos as possible.
-Having too many is better than not having enough.

 Remember to Vary Angles and Distances

 It’s best to get multiple shots of everything from different angles and positions:

 - Wide-angle shots from up to 20 feet away provide a panoramic view of the general scene and surrounding landmarks

 - Medium range photos from 10 to 15 feet away show the scene and the vehicles in more detail